-Supervision will be organised centrally by the Teaching Associate for SOC3, Dr Rachell Sanchez Rivera (rs871@cam.ac.uk), in relation to student's interests.
+Supervision will be organised centrally by the Teaching Associate for SOC3, Dr Sebastian Raza-Mejia (slr75@cam.ac.uk), in relation to student's interests.

 The course is taught by means of 12 two-hour sessions and eight supervisions.
 Students should plan to have three substantive supervisions in Michaelmas and three in Lent, and then two revision supervisions in Easter term.